 - Easter Egg: Kazumi Totaka composed the soundtrack, so naturally his trademark tune plays somewhere.
 In this game, on the Game Over screen, after three minutes, his song will start to play.

 - Easy-Mode Mockery: This game has an easy mode that the player can choose by pressing Select on the file-selection screen.
 Playing easy mode will cause the words "EASY MODE" to appear before entering a level.
 Other than that however, there's no penalty for using the easy mode; stages will still count as being completed, and there are no changes to the ending sequence.

 - Eternal Engine: Mario Zone.

-- Everything's Even Worse With Sharks: They appear in Turtle Zone, and Mario can't defeat them without a star.
+- Everything's Even Worse With Sharks: They appear in Turtle Zone, and Mario can't defeat them without a star or a koopa shell.

 - Evil Counterpart: Wario, to the extent of having every form Mario has.

 - Expy: The Unibōs, who look exactly like Gordos.

 - Floating in a Bubble: Mario can do this in an underwater stage.

 - Getting Crap Past the Radar: The Mario Zone takes place in and on a giant mechanical Mario, which changes to reveal level entrances such as inside Mario's shoe or on Mario's tongue.
 The second level is revealed when a set of doors opens in the center of Mario's pants.
 This level is full of balls - the platforms are balls, there's balls in the background, and there are monsters that shoot balls.

 - Goomba Stomp: It's a Mario game, what do you expect?
 Just don't try it on the ghost Goombas in Pumpkin Zone, because like Boos and unlike regular Goombas they avert this trope.